 Can Hostas Grow in Sandy Soil?

 Unlike with clay soil, hosta roots can easily move through clay.
-Your plant might do okay in this soil type for a while, but before long it’ll begin to suffer.
+Your plant might do okay in this soil type for a while, but it may begin to suffer if you treat your sandy soil like a rich garden soil.

 Sandy soil tends to be nutrient-deficient.
 Like clay soils, they’ll need organic materials mixed in if you want your hostas to grow healthily.